Open-Community-Building/hackathon-council-analytics/README.md

 A full version of the Chatbot including all required software components is available as docker image.
 Only two components have to be added manually:
-1. A vector database with publically available, embedded documents of Heidelberg City Council can be downloaded [from Nextcloud](https://nc.openheidelberg.de/s/WfoDMTiqqeT6eg2).
+1. A vector database will be available shortly.
 2. Two personalized configuration files, namely ``config.toml`` and ``secrets.toml`` which are based on [``config_sample.toml``](https://github.com/Open-Community-Building/hackathon-council-analytics/blob/main/src/config_sample.toml) and [``secrets_sample.toml``](https://github.com/Open-Community-Building/hackathon-council-analytics/blob/main/src/secrets_sample.toml).
 The scripts search for it in directory `` /root/.config/hca/``.
 Otherwise, the external volumes of the service *hca* in ``docker-compose.yml`` have to be adjusted.

 After linking the docker image to the configuration settings, the container can be build by first pulling the exsting image and second execute the docker compose: